 The San Francisco legal market is a healthy (albeit competitive) one.
 Sometimes it seems as though everyone wants to move here!
 We see more laterals relocate to the San Francisco Bay Area than to any other market in the country.
-At any given time of the year, roughly 40% of our candidates are moving here from somewhere else (usually DC, New York, or Chicago).
-Corporate, intellectual property, and labor & employment hiring are constants here and that remains true currently.
-2016 has been a good year for technology transactions hiring as well as transactional tax.
-Litigation vacancies are typically concentrated in business & complex commercial litigation and recently, in securities litigation.
+At any given time of the year, roughly 30% of our candidates are moving here (usually from DC, New York, or Chicago).
+Like the rest of California, labor & employment hiring is a constant, as is intellectual property (life sciences, technology transactions, litigation, patent agents), and corporate (emerging company/venture capital in particular).
+Data privacy and cybersecurity skills are valued here across multiple practice areas and there is a continual shortage of candidates with that skill set.
+Banking & finance gained a foothold here years ago but hiring tends to be uneven.
+Real estate is currently strong.
+Litigation vacancies are typically concentrated in business & complex commercial litigation and, in recent years securities litigation.

 There is no two ways about it: San Francisco is the destination of choice these days for tourists, techies, financiers, foodies, hipsters, hedonists and anyone who has been fortunate enough to be captured by its spell, including hundreds of lateral law firm associates.
 I moved here “just to give it a try.”
 That was five years ago and I’m not going anywhere.
 You’ve been warned.